shanhaiying/ALFRED/README.md

  7. Features > iTunes
     Disable hotkey and keywords, I don't use iTunes.
 ```

-# Alfred Settings
-- Web Bookmarks:  show bookmarks via keyword bm  (works for chrome and safari)
-- Calculator : Enable advanced calulator and standard calculator.
-- Clipboard double alt, snippet double cmd, Alfred Hotkey double shift.

 # Alfred Tips
 [Alfred Cheatsheet](https://www.alfredapp.com/help/getting-started/cheatsheet/).

 - We can use SQL like string search in Clipboard search: eg. `pa%das` search `pandas`.

 - First copy some contents, hit `alt alt` to view clipboard history, hit `cmd s` to save as the snippet.

 - When downloading collections of [Emojis workflow](http://joelcalifa.com/blog/alfred-emoji-snippet-pack/) unckeck strip option to keep all emojis text expansion options. e.g. :joy: will expand to joy symbol.

 - `Alfred > Clipboard > Merging > Select Fast append selected text`.
 Then copy something, select another text and hit `cmd c c`, it will be appended to previous copy and can be pasted as a whole.

 - Open URL supports {query}.
 Example: Use `http://www.google.com/search?q={query}&btnI` for google lucky query.

-# My useful workflows
-- Copy something or copy from clipboard viewer.
-Hit `qq` or `qq sh (for shell)` then we can see copied text in Fenetre app where we can see syntax highlight and also copy file contents.

-# Usage Tricks
-1. Using action modifiers
+-  Using action modifiers
   + For example type `github`, hit ctrl you will see fallback option, hit ctrl enter, it will google search github.

-2. Use `bm` to search Safari and Chrome bookmarks.
+- Use `bm` to search Safari and Chrome bookmarks.

 # Workflow python2 and python3
 Most of Alfred workflows are in python2.
 For exmple "adsinspire", "arxiv" research workflows does not work with python3.